Abhishek0453/Gilhari_data_transfer/README.md

   The complete guidelines can be found [here](https://www.mongodb.com/docs/compass/current/manage-data/).

 -**Using Mongo Shell**
-  Once Mongo Shell is installed, it can be connected to the database through a connection string and enables it to interact using APIs.
+  Once Mongo Shell is installed, it can be connected to the database through a connection string, which enables it to interact using APIs.

   The full documentation can be found [here](https://www.mongodb.com/docs/v4.4/crud/).

 -**Through command line**
   Windows terminal can be used to interact with the databases through commands that include the database URI, cluster name, table name and instructions.

+>[!NOTE]
+>Before running the batch file `Mongo.bat`, make sure that the cluster is accessible, the required table exists in the cluster, and the MongoDB service is running.

   For example, to transfer JSON data from a local file named 'data.json' to a database named 'Employee', you can use the command
   `mongoimport --uri "mongodb://localhost:27017/Employee" --collection Employee --file "C:/Users/<username>/Desktop/data.json" --jsonArray` and to export it to an 'output.json' file,